GAIA: A Data Flywheel System for Training GUI Test-Time Scaling Critic Models: Conclusion

 \section{Conclusion}

-In this work, we addressed the critical challenge of high-stakes, irreversible errors in GUI agents by proposing a novel framework designed to unleash their latent potential at test time.
-Our GUI Action Critic's Data Flywheel System~(GAIA) comprises a data flywheel that iteratively curates a dataset of realistic action samples and the Intuitive Critic Model~(ICM) that evaluates action correctness.
-This framework establishes a self-evolutionary cycle: the flywheel continuously enriches its data, which in turn trains an increasingly powerful critic~(ICM-r2).
-By leveraging a Best-of-N strategy, our ICM enables agents to select more reliable actions without the need for resource-intensive retraining.
-Experimental results on both closed-source and open-source agents demonstrate that GAIA provides significant performance gains in task planning and grounding capabilities, presenting a promising, scalable solution for building more robust and intelligent GUI agents.

-In future work, we will consider unifying high-level and low-level guidance methods and collecting richer data in online testing, thereby continuously iterating the data flywheel and promoting the exploration of agent capabilities.
+In this work, we addressed the critical challenge of irreversible errors in GUI agents by proposing GAIA, a framework that unleashes their latent potential at test time.
+GAIA comprises a data flywheel that iteratively curates realistic action samples and the Intuitive Critic Model~(ICM) that evaluates action correctness, establishing a self-evolutionary cycle where enriched data trains an increasingly powerful critic~(ICM-r2).
+By leveraging a Best-of-N strategy, ICM enables agents to select more reliable actions without resource-intensive retraining.
+Experiments on both closed-source and open-source agents demonstrate significant performance gains, presenting a scalable solution for building more robust GUI agents.
+In future work, we plan to unify high-level and low-level guidance methods and collect richer data through online testing to continuously iterate the data flywheel.